 The final cost of The Empire Strikes Back?
 Thirty-three million dollars.

 But what if for some reason Lucasfilm was not able to find another bank to take over their loan from Bank of America?
-They could have possibly insisted that production be shut down immediately.
+Bank of America could have potentially insisted that production be shut down immediately.
 As Kershner and company had not even moved onto the Dagobah set, it seems inconceivable that a coherent film could be salvaged from what had already been shot.

 Worst case scenario, Bank of America could have insisted on shutting down the film entirely and then try to recoup their loss by selling off props and sets to a number of the other Star Wars-clone films that many other studios were attempting to produce to cash in on the burgeoning science-fiction craze.